ahnguyen17/CompassAI/memory-bank/progress.md

 - **Navbar Icon Order:** Swapped the positions of the language dropdown and theme toggle icons in `Navbar.tsx`.
 - **Multilingual Title Generation:** Refined the backend prompt (`chatMessages.js`) again to instruct the AI to detect the language of the first message, generate the title in Vietnamese if detected, otherwise generate it in English, and respond *only* with the title text.
 - **Custom Model Usage Stats Name Fix:** Modified the backend aggregation pipelines in `backend/controllers/stats.js` to include custom model names instead of IDs in the usage statistics.
+- **File/Image Previews & Paste Functionality:**
+    - Backend (`server.js`) now statically serves the `uploads` directory.
+    - Frontend (`ChatPage.tsx`) allows pasting images, selecting files, and shows previews before sending.
+    - Uploaded images are displayed in chat messages; other file types are shown as downloadable links.
+    - CSS (`ChatPage.module.css`) updated for preview elements.

 ## What's Left to Build
-- Further testing and refinement of existing features.
+- Further testing and refinement of existing features, especially file/image uploads.
+- Address TypeScript errors in `ChatPage.tsx` if they cause runtime issues or for better code quality.
 - Potential new features based on user feedback.

 ## Current Status
 The project is actively being developed.
-Recent updates include fixing the display of custom model names in usage statistics, further refining language-aware title generation (English/Vietnamese constraint), swapping navbar icons, consolidating the sidebar toggle into the logo click, centralizing chat session state management, adding a "New Chat" icon to the navbar, UI improvements, backend logic for session loading, and a fix for custom model deletion.
+Recent updates include the implementation of file and image previews in chat, along with the ability to paste images.
+This involved backend changes for static file serving and frontend modifications for UI, file handling, and display.
+Previous updates include fixing custom model name display in stats, refining title generation, and various UI/UX improvements to the navbar and chat page.

 ## Known Issues
-- None documented yet.
+- Numerous TypeScript errors in `ChatPage.tsx` related to missing type declarations and implicit 'any' types.
+These should be reviewed.

 ## Evolution of Project Decisions
 - As the project progresses, decisions regarding the tech stack and architecture may evolve based on requirements and challenges encountered.
+- The `ChatMessage` model already had a suitable `fileInfo` structure, simplifying backend changes for file metadata storage.